TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

     You can also delete the files :file:`genindex.rst` which was previously used to generate an index.

-    The :file:`screenshots.json` is also no longer evaluated, so you can remove that optional file.

 3. Adapt :file:`Includes.rst.txt`

     The main documentation directory can contain a file :file:`Includes.rst.txt`